Icinga/icingadb/doc/03-Configuration.md

 | interval | **Optional.** Interval for periodic logging defined as [duration string](#duration-string).
 Defaults to `"20s"`.                                                                                                                                      |
 | options  | **Optional.** Map of component name to logging level in order to set a different logging level for each component instead of the default one.
 See [logging components](#logging-components) for details.                                              |

+!!! info

+    There are a few log messages that are logged regardless of the configured log level.
+    For example, the startup message is always shown.

 ### Logging Components

 The independent components of Icinga DB produce log entries.